Motorola announces its new 2023 foldable family, Razr+ and Razr

 The outer display is pretty cool because it offers a lot of functionality, such as full app usage, a full keyboard, a fun marble game called Marble Mayhem and more.

-It also offers a 3,800mAh battery, 30W wired charging and 5W wireless charging.
-Moreover, there’s a 12-megapixel primary shooter with a f/1.5 aperture and a 13-megapixel ultrawide camera with a 108-degree field of view.
+The foldable also features a 3,800mAh battery, 30W wired charging and 5W wireless charging.
+Moreover, there’s a 12-megapixel primary shooter with a f/1.5 aperture and a 13-megapixel ultrawide camera with a 108-degree field-of-view.
 On the front, there’s a 32-megapixel selfie shooter.

-You can learn more about this handset in my hands-on; check it out.
+You can learn more about this handset in my hands-on — check it out.

 The other Razr sports a 6.9-inch FHD+ display with a 144Hz refresh rate and a smaller 1.5-inch OLED display.
 There’s also a 4,200mAh battery, a 64-megapixel primary shooter, a 13-megapixel ultrawide shooter and a 32-megapixel selfie camera.

-The handset features a Snapdragon 7+ Gen 1, Android 13, 8GB of RAM, 128GB of storage and more.
+The handset features Qualcomm’s Snapdragon 7+ Gen 1, Android 13, 8GB of RAM, 128GB of storage and more.